ReemBarqawi/parachute16-data-analysis-training/02-Power BI/docs/Report_Insights_Analysis.md

 ![Overview Dashboard](../assets/dashboard/01_overview.png)

 The Overview page provides a holistic look at the organization’s workforce.
-According to the dashboard (page 1), the company employs **1.47K individuals**, with an average age of **37**, indicating a balanced mix of junior and mid-career employees.
+According to Overview page, the company employs **1.47K individuals**, with an average age of **37**, indicating a balanced mix of junior and mid-career employees.

 The age distribution reveals that the largest employee segment falls between **31–35 years**, followed closely by **26–30** and **36–40**, reflecting an experienced workforce with strong operational capacity.